Build a standardised P-Spline design matrix and the associated P-Spline penalty matrix

 optional vector of knots (including the boundary knots) to be used for basis construction.
 If not provided, the knots are placed equidistantly for

-and using polynomial spacing for"positive"
+"real"and"circular"and using polynomial spacing for"positive".For

-use quantile-based knot spacing (instead of equidistant or polynomial)- diff_order
+"real"and"positive"k - degree + 1knots are needed, for"circular"k + 1knots are needed. # @param quantile logical, ifTRUEuse quantile-based knot spacing (instead of equidistant or polynomial)- diff_order

 order of differencing used for the P-Spline penalty matrix for each data stream.
 Defaults to second-order differences.